navneettomar11/technical-guides/java/basic.md

 As you can see that although we had the common action for all subclass `sound()` but there were different ways to do the same.
 This is perfect example of polymorphism.

 ## Method Overloading
-In Java, two or more methods can have same name if they differ in parameters(different number of parameters, different typr of parameters, both).
+In Java, two or more methods can have same name if they differ in parameters(different number of parameters, different type of parameters, both).
 These methods are called overloaded methods and this feature is called method overloading.
 ```java
 public class MethodOverloadExample {